-A crocodile responsible for killing a tourist near a popular Mexican resort has been captured close to the site of the deadly attack, according to authorities who have increased surveillance across beaches and waterways in the region following the incident.
+A crocodile responsible for killing a tourist near a popular Mexican resort has been captured close to the site of the deadly attack, authorities said.

-Irving Mauricio, a 28-year-old resident of Mexico City, was dragged into the sea and killed by a crocodile on Friday, June 26, 2026, at Marina Vallarta Beach directly in front of the Marriott Puerto Vallarta Resort and Spa.
+Irving Mauricio, a 28-year-old resident of Mexico City, was dragged into the sea and killed by a crocodile on June 26, 2026, at Marina Vallarta Beach directly in front of the Marriott Puerto Vallarta Resort and Spa.
 He was taking photos on the water’s edge when the animal seized him by the thigh and pulled him into the ocean around 6 p.m. local time, according to the Jalisco State Police.
-His body was recovered Saturday morning approximately 300 meters offshore after an overnight search-and-rescue operation.
+His body was recovered on the morning of June 27, approximately 300 meters offshore after an overnight search-and-rescue operation.

 Couple Left Shaken After Rescue Attempt